paulkiren/react-native-guide/README.md

             </TouchableOpacity>
 ```

-This is currently working for me on iOS, but im getting an error when i call 'loadMedia' on Android.
+**NOTE:** This is currently working for me on iOS, but im getting an error when i call 'loadMedia' on Android.
 Bug report here:
 https://github.com/react-native-google-cast/react-native-google-cast/issues/175